vaquerizaslab/fanc/fanc-doc/getting_started.rst

 .. image:: fanc-executable/fanc-generate-hic/images/chr18_63-70Mb.png

-You can find details about the plotting executable ``klot`` in :ref:`klot-executable`.
+You can find details about the plotting executable ``fancplot`` in :ref:`fancplot-executable`.

 Next steps
 ==========

 Find out more about ``fanc auto`` and its parameters in :ref:`fanc-auto`.
 If you are interested in customising individual steps of the pipeline, or in exploring all of FAN-C's analysis options, have a look at :ref:`fanc-modular`.
-For more plotting functions, continue to :ref:`klot-executable`.
+For more plotting functions, continue to :ref:`fancplot-executable`.
 To access FAN-C functionality from within Python, check out :ref:`fanc-api`.